 During pregnancy, the body temperature increases after ovulation and stays that way until the onset of the next period.

 These changes and symptoms may even occur before the onset of your period, hence, it is best to always get a test done and consult your gynaecologist to determine the exact result.
-Check-in with our Experts to get accurate diagnosis and results.
+Check in with our Experts to get accurate diagnoses and results.
 Here’s why we are your best choice.